 SEC.
-6.14 FORMULA USED TO CONVERT COST TO POINTS
+6.15 FORMULA USED TO CONVERT COST TO POINTS

-Due to the fact that this IRFP will result in a concession contract with potential revenue returned to the State, the distribution of points based on cost will be determined as set out in 2 AAC 12.260(c), except in reverse.
-The highest compensation proposal will receive the maximum number of points allocated to this criteria.
-The point allocations for compensation on the other proposals will be determined through the method set out below:
+The distribution of points based on cost will be determined as set out in 2 AAC 12.260(c).
+The lowest cost proposal will receive the maximum number of points allocated to cost.
+The point allocations for cost on the other proposals will be determined using the formula:

-[(Compensation Rate in Proposal) x (Maximum Points for Compensation)] : (Highest Compensation Rate Proposal)
+[(Price of Lowest Cost Proposal) x (Maximum Points for Cost)] ÷ (Cost of Each Higher Priced Proposal)

 SEC.
-6.15 EXAMPLES: CONVERTING COST TO POINTS & APPLYING PREFERENCES
+6.16 EXAMPLES: CONVERTING COST TO POINTS & APPLYING PREFERENCES

-(a) FORMULA USED TO CONVERT COMPENSATION TO POINTS
+(a) FORMULA USED TO CONVERT COST TO POINTS

-List all proposal compensation rates, adjusted where appropriate by the application of applicable preferences claimed by the offeror.
+List all proposal prices, adjusted where appropriate by the application of applicable preferences claimed by the offeror.